Britney Spears addresses #FreeBritney rumors, says “all is well”

 Breaking News Emails

-Britney Spears addressed fan rumors Tuesday night that was she being held against her will in a mental facility, posting a video to Instagram telling her millions of followers “all is well.”
+Pop star Britney Spears addressed fan rumors Tuesday night that she was being held against her will in a mental facility, posting a video to Instagram telling her millions of followers “all is well.”

 “Hi guys.
 Just checking in with all of you who are concerned about me.
 All is well,” she said to her 21.7 million followers.

-Spears reportedly voluntarily checked into a mental health facility around a month ago to help deal with her father’s ailing health, according to TMZ and a source from Variety.
-The apparent decision comes three months after Spears announced she would be taking an “indefinite work hiatus” from her Las Vegas residency to focus on her father’s illness, who she said in a January Facebook post “almost died.”
+Spears, 37, reportedly voluntarily checked into a mental health facility around a month ago to help deal with her father’s ailing health, according to TMZ and a source from Variety.
+The apparent decision comes three months after Spears announced she would be taking an “indefinite work hiatus” from her Las Vegas residency to focus on her father’s illness, who she said in a January post on Facebook“almost died.”

-Her social media has been quieter than usual since, but she wrote “We all need to take time for a little ‘me time’” on an April 3 Instagram post.
+Her social media has been quieter than usual since, but she wrote on an April 3 Instagram post “We all need to take time for a little ‘me time.’”

 Since then, fans have begun circulating unfounded theories that the iconic pop star was being held at the facility against her will, spurring the #FreeBritney hashtag.